 - Ace – For the cool cats that get everything right.

 - Adeps- a great name for a fat cat!

 - Adrian – It’s a pretty nice name for humans and for cats.

 - Alacer – means quick (think “accelerate”)

-- Albino – Maybe for the white cats.
+- Albino – Maybe as one of white kitty names.
 Although you can see why it isn’t such a popular choice.

 - Albus – Do you like Harry Potter?
 Then you’ll know who this is after.
 Cats are magical creatures, names that carry a tough of magic seems perfect for them.